catchharsh/beautiful-jekyll/blog.md

  - **SOLVED** [_Circular RMQ_](https://codeforces.com/problemset/problem/52/C).
 That was interesting in segment trees circular.

 >June 21 to June 24, 2019
- - **SOLVED**[_Lift Hopping_](https://uva.onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=1742).
+ - **SOLVED** [_Lift Hopping_](https://uva.onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=1742).
 It was an interseting qstn on implementing Djikstra , this qstn inlvolves rather graph making skills
- First you ccan make each floor assessible differently by elevators by making floor counting from 1-500.
+ First you can make each floor assessible differently by elevators by making floor counting from 1-500.
  Then run simply djikstra, on graph, it would be easier, check out some corner cases :)

 > _Was Busy in **Code Gladiators Indian Finale, Mumbai**.
 Ranked **99 out of some 500** Indian Finalists there and goodies were             just amazing.
 Made new **Coding Geeks** as friends there, **Sandhya Saravanan (sandy999)** and **Mahesh Patidar** .
 My first Indian Finals , was a good experience :)_